 Geneva has long been one of the world’s capitals of international law.
 The presence of the United Nations, the World Trade Organization and many other international organizations and NGOs make it a buzzing place in the field.
 This breeding ground naturally led to the focus and strength of the University of Geneva in international law.
 This summer course provides one of the easiest ways to have access to that world.

-This course is made for students who are intrigued by international law or marvel at its day-to-day interactions with international politics, affairs and business.
-This is the opportunity for such students to get a crash course to introduce them to this fast moving, intellectually thrilling and profoundly humane field of the law.
+This course is made for students and junior professionals who are intrigued by international law or marvel at its day-to-day interactions with international politics, affairs and business.
+This is the opportunity for such learners to get a crash course to introduce them to this fast moving, intellectually thrilling and profoundly humane field of the law.
 The course is shaped so as to bring out the best of current issues in international law, while remaining accessible to non-specialists and seeking to broach the main principles of “International Law 101”, so as to allow enthusiasts to go further.

 At the end of this course, participants will have a general understanding of some of the cutting-edge issues in international law today.
 This will allow them to either orient their future studies or refresh and extend existing knowledge.

 External students: CHF 1,700

 Please note that only a limited number of rooms are available for that course.
 All applications are handled on a first come first served basis and assignments will be subject to availability.